 For me, I usually allow an extra five minutes to get somewhere if it’s raining.
 I walk slower than normal because of the reduced motion of my cane and the rain/fog on my glasses.
 I let teachers know about this on the first day of class and send an email right before I leave my dorm.

 Find alternative transportation

 One time, I was set to give a student a tour of campus when suddenly, it started pouring rain.
-I used the school campus shuttle to show them around, since all of the classrooms on campus are within a short walk of the bus stops.
-This worked very well, and I’ve used the school transportation when I have to walk halfway across campus in pouring rain.
+I used the school campus shuttle to show them around since all of the classrooms on campus are within a short walk of the bus stops.
+This worked very well, and I’ve used the school transportation when I have to walk halfway across campus in the pouring rain.

 In case of lightning